- What validates the definition on this web site as correct?

 - Why aren't you worried about being punished in the afterlife for your blasphemy?

-- This is not blasphemy, and many atheists tend to be absent of belief in theistic concepts of an afterlife.
+- This is not blasphemy, and many atheists tend to be absent of belief in theistic concepts such as a deity-dependent afterlife.

 - Doesn't the definition on this web site describe agnosticism?